oneeve8/kobble-data/content/Tutorial2.md

 When the recipient follows your shared channel

-they can simply drag and drop any links that you shared into their own Kobble tree.
+They can simply drag and drop any channel or track links that you shared into their own Kobble tree.

+You can continually add new

 Your recipients will receive all your updates of your channels as you update.